Join our email list

 Join a FREE Travel Info Session

-This hour-long Zoom session will be hosted by Miriam Levinson, Jewish Heritage Travel’s booking expert, and will feature the tour’s accompanying scholar Tomasz Cebulski.
-They look forward to sharing information about the trip and answering your questions.
+This hour-long Zoom session will be hosted by Dr. David I. Bernstein, the October tour’s accompanying scholar.
+He looks forward to sharing information about the trip and answering your questions.

 Please pre-register to receive the Zoom link for attendance.